 For a long time I thought that people don’t like the art I make.
 Sit with that for a minute.
-I’m not trying to turn this into a pity party, since I get to do what I absolutely love with my whole heart every day, but I also want you to know going into this essay that while I spend my time doing what I love, I know that not many people love it back.
+I’m not trying to turn this into a pity party.
+I get to do what I absolutely love with my whole heart every day.
+I also want you to know that while I spend my time doing what I love, I know that not many people love it back.
+I’m hoping this guide on how to interact with abstract art with help you develop a better understanding and maybe even a tiny bit of love for abstract art.

 Why would I think that people don’t love it?
 Well, they don’t comment on it and shuffle off without making eye contact.
 I see you trying to be invisible as you sidle away.